The Best Essential Oils & Blends For Your Skin

-Are you hoping to combat signs of aging, improve your skin tone, or banish blemishes?
-Essential oils can be a powerful aid for skin health.
+Are you hoping to support the youth of mature skin, improve your skin tone, or combat acne prone skin?
+Essential oils can be a powerful aid for skin care.
 Most essential oils are powerful antioxidants, which means they may help combat damage from environmental pollutants and UV rays.
 However, many have specific properties that make them well-suited for certain skin types and issues.

 Do you know your skin type but aren’t sure what skin products you need to maintain a fresh face?
 We have created a list of some of our favorite and most effective essential oils to use on a variety of skin types.
-Whether you have dry, oily, or combination skin, you have come to the right place to find the best essential oils for you.
+Whether you have dry, oily or combination skin, you have come to the right place to find the best essential oils for skin care.
+Read on as we explore essential oils for different skin types.

 1. Age Defy Synergy Blend